 Not necessarily.
 Most sedation options leave you awake but very relaxed.
 Full sleep dentistry is only used for specific procedures or needs.

 Yes.
-If you receive sedation (especially oral, IV, or general anesthesia), you’ll need someone to take you home and stay with you for a few hours.
+If you receive sedation (especially oral), you’ll need someone to take you home and stay with you for a few hours.

 Recovery time depends on the type of sedation.
 You may feel drowsy for 2 to 8 hours.
 We recommend taking the day off and resting for a full 24 hours before returning to normal activities.